chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

-Customizing the Makefiles from Symbiflow-examples For Your Own Designs
+Customizing the Makefiles from Symbiflow-examples
 =======================================================================
 A key step in creating your own designs is understanding how to generate your own Makefiles to properly compile and build designs with the symbiflow toolchain.
 This tutorial walks you through some of the key aspects of working with Makefiles and explains how you can create Makefiles for your own designs.

+If you would like to use methods other than a Makefile to build and compile your designs (such as python or bash scripts) or if you would like to learn more about the various symbiflow commands used by the Makefile to build and compile designs take a look at `Understanding Toolchain Commands <understanding-commands.html>`_ page.

 Example
 -------

-Every design in symbiflow has its own makefile.
+Every design in symbiflow has its own Makefile.
 For example `Counter-test <https://github.com/SymbiFlow/symbiflow-examples/blob/master/xc7/counter_test/Makefile>`_,
 `Linux Litex Demo <https://github.com/SymbiFlow/symbiflow-examples/blob/master/xc7/linux_litex_demo/Makefile>`_, and `Picosoc Demo <https://github.com/SymbiFlow/symbiflow-examples/blob/master/xc7/picosoc_demo/Makefile>`_